watir/watirbook/installation-xp.md

     'ruby' is not recognized as an internal or external command, operable program or batch file.

 Download the latest Ruby 1.8.7 from http://rubyinstaller.org/downloads.
 At the moment it is Ruby 1.8.7-p334 and it is approximately 10 MB.
 Execute the file.

+![Ruby installation][xp-ruby-install]

 You can leave all settings at default values, except at the *Installation Destination and Optional Tasks* screen check both *Add Ruby executables to your PATH* and *Associate .rb and .rbw files with this Ruby installation* checkboxes.
 Installation should take you just a few seconds.

 Let's check if Ruby is installed.
 You will have to open another command prompt, because the one you have opened does not see Ruby.